Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 moderate to extensive changes.
 For minor changes you can just use Method 1.

 Briefly: You simply modify (edit) the default template directly to customize it, by opening it for editing.
 This is often done to delete previous customizations, or to add more complex formatting codes, or to copy certain customized "objects" (keyboards, toolbars, etc.) from other templates.
 (For the latter, see Footnote 2.)
-[Note
+Important side note -

-If you need to set up a specialized template -- e.g., a letterhead with text, graphics, or format codes in the body text area ("display area") of the document -- you should create a separate custom template.
-The default template discussed here is used to create new blank (empty) documents -- i.e., new documents that have nothing in the body text area.
-Placing any format items in the body text area of the default template is not by itself problematic in terms of general program operation.
-But if you do so, you might find the program will unexpectedly produce an "extra" blank document (Document1) on screen when you open an existing document, as noted in this WordPerfect Universe thread as well as this more recent one.
-(This is most often noticed by users when they double-click on a WordPerfect file's name in Windows Explorer: They get two documents when the program opens, the clicked one and an "empty" one.)
-In such a case the program "knows" the default template's automatically generated blank document is not truly blank, so it opens it and keeps it on screen.
-This is another reason for the recommendation about using custom templates.]
+If you need to set up a specialized template — e.g., a letterhead with text, graphics, special margins or other format codes in the body text area ("display area") of the document — you should create a separate custom template.
+The default template discussed here is used to create new blank (empty) documents (File, New) — i.e., new documents that have nothing visible in the body text area when viewed in Reveal Codes.
+Having some customizations stored in the default template (e.g., your preferred font, margin setting, tab setting, etc.) and carried forward into new documents based on that template — via the initial [Open Style: DocumentStyle] code — is perfectly fine.
+Method 1 and Method 2 show you how to do it.
+But you probably should avoid placing anything (even a single format code) in the body text area of the default template.
+Note that placing format items in the body text area of the default template is not by itself problematic in terms of general program operation.
+But if you do so — and in addition to possible other issues and confusions that might occur as a result — you might find the program will unexpectedly leave an extra "empty" document (Document1) on screen when you open an existing document.
+This was reported in this WordPerfect Universe thread as well as this more recent one.
+This is most often noticed by users when they double-click on a WordPerfect file's name in Windows Explorer: They get two documents when the program opens, the clicked one and an "empty" one.
+In such a case the program "knows" the default template's automatically generated blank document is not truly blank so it opens it and keeps it on screen.
+This often leads to confusion and concern about program operation, and it's another reason for the recommendation about using custom templates for special tasks.
 Here's how to do it. • Click

 File, New from